 With warmer days beginning to seem a little more realistic and the hope of spring in the Huffman air, many people are already thinking about the vacations they have planned in the upcoming months.
-So as those trips begin to get a bit closer and you kickoff your spring break prep, be sure to get your home ready for you to be gone.
-From energy savings to safety considerations, keep these few tips in mind as you head off for a little rest and relaxation.
+So as those trips begin to get a bit closer and you kick off your spring break prep, be sure to get your home ready for you to be gone.
+From energy savings to safety considerations, keep these few tips in mind as you head off for a little rest.

 - Invest in timers – purchasing timers for your lights gives you the chance to make it appear as though you’ve never left.
 Adding timers to a few lights around your house and setting them to match your normal schedule can make it look as though you’re just going about your everyday business, throwing off would-be criminals.

 - Consider a sitter – whether it’s a friend or a family member, think about having someone drop by to check on your house while you’re away.
 And just because you’re on vacation doesn’t mean that you’re out of the weeds when it comes to maintaining your home.
 That’s why it’s helpful to have a house sitter keep an eye on things.
 Plus, it also allows you to take advantage of some energy savings by having them ensure your thermostat is off and your windows and doors are sealed up tight.